Resume PDF or Word: The Best File Format in 2024

 Thinking man looking at dual monitor set up.

 You have your resume written, formatted, and tailored just the way you want it.
-You’re nearly ready to send it out to impress recruiters and hiring managers!
-But now, it's time to click save… what file format are you supposed to use?
+You’re nearly ready to send it out to impress recruiters and hiring managers.
+But as it’s time to click save, you stop and ponder.
+Which resume format, Word or PDF, are you supposed to use?

-There are almost as many answers as there are options for files!
-You want to get your resume noticed - but for the right reasons, not the wrong ones.
-Don’t panic because we’ve got you covered!
+You want to get your resume noticed — but for the right reasons, not the wrong ones.
+Don’t panic — we’ve got you covered!

 Not all companies will specify which file type they want.
-However, if the job posting includes something along the lines of “please send a resume PDF attachment to hr@yourdreamjob.com," then you should always send your resume as a PDF attachment to that email address.
+However, if the job posting includes something along the lines of, “please send a resume as a PDF attachment to hr@yourdreamjob.com,” then it goes without saying that you should send your resume as a PDF attachment to that email address.

-Read the job advert thoroughly to see if the employer prefers a certain file type.
+Read the job advertisement thoroughly to see if the employer prefers a certain file type.
 You should always send the format that the employer is asking for.
-Failing to do that means that, at best, they’ll think that you can’t follow a simple instruction or, at worst, that your resume will be unreadable for them.
+Failing to do that means that, at best, they’ll think that you can’t follow a simple instruction or, at worst, that your resume will be unreadable to them.

-In the rest of this article, we’ll go through which resume format to send if the job posting doesn’t provide specific instructions.
+In the rest of this article, we’ll pick out the pros and cons of which resume format, Word or PDF, to choose if the job posting doesn’t provide specific instructions.

 What are the most common file types for resumes?